CAPABILITIES TO COMPLETE SIMPLE TO UNIQUE SCHEMES AT YOUR REQUEST

 Helicopter Painting Considerations

 To achieve the perfect result, every exterior part, such as doors, belly panels and drive shaft covers need to be removed from the helicopter for preparation.
 Each item is then individually assessed, treated and painted in a dust free, controlled environment.
-Typically, this process includes stripping components of their paint and protective coatings down to the base before building the paint and protection layers back up in stages, however each aircrafts requirement can be discussed in full with the customer.
+Typically, this process includes stripping components of their paint and protective coatings down to the base before building the paint and protection layers back up in stages, however each aircraft requirement can be discussed in full with the customer.
 This process also serves as an opportunity to inspect each component for premature wear and tear, or damage.

 To be able to carry out the above process, our teams are regularly trained by the world’s leading Helicopter manufacturers, getting to know each aircraft intricately.
 All RAS technicians fully understand how to treat the wide range of materials found on a Helicopter including aluminium, aluminium composites, carbon fibre and Kevlar, ensuring the right manufacturer approved products and techniques are matched to the right material on the aircraft.